RCmags/compositionNotebook/README.md

 Each box corresponds to a set of ODE's and the wires between them determine how they communicate.

 ## :star2: Production release
 See [AlgebraicContracts.jl](https://github.com/bakirtzisg/AlgebraicContracts.jl) to download the Julia Package.
-Massive thanks for Georgios Bakirtzis and Cody Fleming for helping me on this project.
+Massive thanks to Georgios Bakirtzis and Cody Fleming for helping on this project.

 ## :scroll: Papers
 This is work is motivated by the following papers: